nus-cs2103-AY2324S1/ip/docs/README.md

 - Example:

-  - `edit 1 taskdesc fetch John` Edits the task description of the first task to `fetch John`.
+  - `edit 1 taskdesc laundries` Edits the task description of the first task to `sleep`.

   - `edit 2 fromdate 23/08/2023 1900` Edits the from date for the second task (an Events) to 23/08/2023 1900